toledo60/DESIGNS/README.md

 The designs were obtained from the following paper:

 *Bradley Jones & Christopher J. Nachtsheim (2011) A Class of Three-Level Designs for Definitive Screening in the Presence of Second-Order Effects, Journal of Quality Technology, 43:1, 1-15, DOI: 10.1080/00224065.2011.11917841*

+### Orthogonal Array Composite Designs

+These designs were obtained by combining the two-level fractional factorial designs and specific three-level orthogonal arrays from this package.
+These designs were constructed to match the following paper:

+*Yong-Dao Zhou & Hongquan Xu (2017) Composite Designs Based on Orthogonal Arrays and Definitive Screening Designs, Journal of the American Statistical Association, 112:520, 1675-1683, DOI: 10.1080/01621459.2016.1228535*

 ### Definitive Screening Composite Designs